Millie Bobby Brown: 2013–2017: Early roles and Stranger Things

 In 2013, Brown made her acting debut as a guest star in the ABC fantasy drama series Once Upon a Time in Wonderland, a spin-off of Once Upon a Time, portraying the role of Young Alice.
 In 2014, she had a starring role in the BBC America paranormal drama-thriller series Intruders as Madison O'Donnell.
-She made guest appearances in the CBS police procedural drama NCIS, the ABC sitcom Modern Family, and the ABC medical drama series Grey's Anatomy.
+She made guest appearances in the CBS police procedural drama NCIS, the ABC sitcom Modern Family and the ABC medical drama series Grey's Anatomy.

-In 2016, Brown was cast to play Eleven in the Netflix science fiction horror series Stranger Things.
+In 2016, she auditioned for Lady Lyanna Mormont on the Game of Thrones but didn't get the role.
+Then, Brown was cast to play Eleven in the Netflix science fiction horror series Stranger Things.
 She received critical praise for her performance and she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series and the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 She then won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series with her co-stars and won the 43rd Saturn Award for Best Performance by a Younger Actor in a Television Series.
 For her role as Eleven in the second season of Stranger Things, she received her second nominations for a Screen Actors Guild Award and a Primetime Emmy Award in 2018.

 In November 2016, Brown starred in the music video for Sigma and Birdy's single "Find Me".
 Since November 2016, she has appeared in commercial advertisements for investment and financial service company Citigroup.
 In January 2017, she made her modelling debut in Calvin Klein's "By Appointment" campaign.
 The following month, she was signed to the agency IMG Models.
-Brown appeared in the campaign of the Italian brand Moncler in the summer of 2018.
+Brown appeared in the advertisement campaign of the Italian brand Moncler in the summer of 2018.
 Brown has also made appearances on the cover of Vogue.